mikalai-hryb/notes/terraform.md

 ### When TF updates state file `version` key?

 TF updates state file `version` when a new version of TF requires a change to the state file's format.

+### Does `-target` option update only one resource?

+Not always, resource targeting updates the target resource and resources that the target depends on, but not resources that depend on it.

+Targeting resources can introduce inconsistencies.